okikio/native/docs/animate/index.md

 (async () => {
     let [options] = await animate({
         target: ".div",
+        /*
+         * NOTE:
-        /* NOTE: If you turn this on you have to comment out the transform property.
-The keyframes property is a different format for animation you cannot you both styles of formatting in the same animation */
+         *   If you turn this on you have to comment out the transform property.
+         *   The keyframes property is a different format for animation you cannot use
+         *   both styles of formatting in the same animation */
         // keyframes: [
         //     { transform: "translateX(0px)" },
         //     { transform: "translateX(300px)" }